twidi/streamdeckfs/README.md

 If you want many actions to be done when a key is, for example, pressed, the file can be a bash script with many commands, periods of sleep, etc.

+Two other kinds of actions can be triggered on an event instead of running a script/program: changing page (see later the `page` configuration option) or adjusting the brightness of the StreamDeck (see later the `brightness` configuration option)

+### Environment variables
 Each command is executed with the environment variables received by `streamdeckfs` when it started, plus some others:

 - `SDFS_EXECUTABLE`: executable to run `streamdeckfs` (the same used to run the current instance of `streamdeckfs`)